 One summer, on the continent (in Belgium, actually), I was surrounded by these women.
 You know francophone women.
-All sexy, dishevelled, devil-may care, sultry.
+All sexy, disheveled, devil-may-care, sultry.
 In all different shapes and sizes.
 All walks of life, all socio-economic classes.
 Just women.
-The kind who by the mere possession of their sex, carried their femininity as one who held a much coveted secret weapon.
+The kind who by the mere possession of their gender, carried their femininity as one who held a much coveted secret weapon.
 You would think it was their fashion.
 Nope.
 The red wine?
 The red lippy?
 Nope.

 Exuded from every pore.
 Oozing, all around them.
 Surrounding them like an aura.

 As any young woman, I learned to dress myself, to apply make-up.
 But never lipstick.
 Even as I looked at my reflection in the changing room mirrors, I never could meet my own eyes.